Sunscreen is one of the most common methods of sun protection. SunSmart recommends SPF 30 or higher broad spectrum, water resistant sunscreen.

 Sunscreen and babies

-The Australasian College of Dermatologists recommends the use of a sunscreen ‘at any age when there is unavoidable exposure to the sun’ and states sunscreen is safe to use on babies.
+The Australasian College of Dermatologists states that because very young babies (less than six months of age) absorb more of any chemical applied to the skin than adults, the widespread regular use of chemical sunscreens is not recommended.
+The American Academy of Pediatrics has stated that sunscreens may be used on infants younger than six months on small areas of skin if adequate clothing and shade are not available.
 However it is best to keep babies under 12 months out of direct sun during the sun protection times, or well protected using other forms of sun protection.
 Many brands of sunscreen have a baby or toddler formula.
 These are just as protective, but gentler on their skin.
 Test the sunscreen on a small area of the child’s skin before using it, to make sure there is no reaction.

 Sunscreen and children

 Advice from the National Health and Medical Research Council states that children who are able to apply their own sunscreen (under supervision) should be encouraged to do so.
 This fosters independence and responsibility.
 For those unable to apply sunscreen, it is recommended that if a carer is doing 'mass sunscreen applying' they should wash their hands before and after the task.
 They can use a different tissue for each child when applying the sunscreen, however, unless the child (or the carer) has a visible skin disease or a cold/virus, it is not really an infection-control issue.
 If a child does have a visible skin disease e.g. eczema or open skin wound, or a cold/virus, their sunscreen should be applied last using gloves or a tissue.

 Nanotechnology has been used in sunscreens for many years.
 To date, the Cancer Council's assessment, drawing on the best available evidence, is that nanoparticulates used in sunscreens do not pose a risk.
 However, we continue to monitor research and welcome any new research that sheds more light on this topic.